-Example 2: the terminal and the Citrix farm are on separate networks
+Example 3: TCP/IP mode, the terminal and the Citrix farm are on separate networks

 With the default values the ICA browsing will fail as the broadcast requests will be blocked by routers.
-The IP address (or a DNS name) of one of the server of the Citrix must be specified.
+The IP address (or a DNS name) of one of the servers of the Citrix farm must be specified.